arul-cfkube/tk4k8s-TAS3-pipelines/README.md

+# Note:
+TAS on kubernetes still in beta !!!

-# Config Drive Deployment - One click
+# Config Driven Deployment - One click for GCP
 Make a copy of config.yml.sample file.
 Update the ### coded variable with your own.
 Run the install using gini.sh script.

 ![Design](design-one.png?raw=true "Design")